 - pads of paper

 - coloring books

 - small balls

 - jump ropes

 - playing cards

 - my girls love to send hair bands, clips, and ponytail holders

 My three oldest wrote letters and my little guy drew a picture to include in their boxes too.

 And just a note…You CANNOT include:

-Used or damaged items; war-related items such as toy guns, knives, or military figures; chocolate or food; out-of-date candy; liquids or lotions; medications or vitamins; breakable items such as snow globes or glass containers; aerosol cans.
+Used or damaged items; war-related items such as toy guns, knives, or military figures; candy of any kind; liquids or lotions (including toothpaste!); medications or vitamins; breakable items such as snow globes or glass containers; aerosol cans.